ringcentral-tutorials/ringcentral-embeddable-demos/docs/index.md

 ![](rc-developers_logo.png)

-This repo provides a few quick demos showing embedding of the RingCentral Web Widget all-in-one app.
+This repo provides a few quick demos showing embedding of the RingCentral Web Widget all-in-one, embeddable app.
 It also links to external demos as well.

 The following demos are tracked by this project: